Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to put up more than 61 points in four of 11 games this season.

-- Oregon State's games have gone over 61 points in five of 11 chances this season.
+- Oregon's games this season have gone over 61.5 points four of 11 times.

-- The 48.8 combined points per game that these two squads have allowed this season are 12.2 fewer than the 61 total in this contest.
+- The 48.8 combined points per game that these two squads have allowed this season are 12.7 fewer than the 61.5 over/under in this contest.

 Oregon Stats and Trends